-In our best Android phones chart we focus primarily on flagship devices, with the exception of where a phone lower down the range stands out for its excellent value (see the OnePlus X and Moto G5), feature set or performance.
+In our best Android phones chart we focus primarily on flagship devices, with the exception of where a phone lower down the range stands out for its excellent value (the Moto G5 for example), feature set or performance.
 The phones in this group are those most likely to be bought on a contract, however, and their initial cost will be largely irrelevant.

 Specifications to look for in an Android phone